 In non-Banner Pilot news, we just wrapped up the new Off With Their Heads album and I’m really, really stoked with how it turned out.
 Look for that later this year.
 And then in a couple weeks we’re doing a new Gateway District album, which should also be out later in the year.
 So yeah, check both of those out when they come out!

-That’s all for now; look for more frequent updates (probably on the Tumblr blog more than the Myspace one) once we’re back on the road, and once we’re getting closer to finishing up the songs we’re writing
+That’s all for now; look for more frequent updates once we’re back on the road, and once we’re getting closer to finishing up the songs we’re writing

 -Nate